-Elizabeth is the CEO of Horizons Specialist Academy Trust (HSAT), established as a Multi Academy Trust (MAT) on 1 August 2013 and a recognised Sponsor MAT since November 2015.
+Elizabeth is the CEO a of Horizons Specialist Academy Trust (HSAT), established as a Multi Academy Trust (MAT) on 1 August 2013 and a recognised Sponsor MAT since November 2015.
+Elizabeth is also the Trust's Accounting Officer.

 After graduating from university, Elizabeth gained postgraduate teaching qualifications in both secondary and primary education and taught in both sectors.
 Building on this experience Elizabeth moved into the area of special education and gained a range of postgraduate qualifications.